 Put the cookware to wash once your work is over to save time and maintain cleanliness.
 Keeping the kitchen clean will also make it look bigger.
 Here are few cleaning tips you’ll find handy.

-All kitchens have electric appliances such as the mixer, toaster, can opener etc. Allocate these appliances space away from any water related equipment or your sink as any water contact can lead to a shock.
-Also avoid children from using these equipments.
+All kitchens have electric appliances such as the mixer, toaster, can opener etc. Allocate these appliances space away from any water-related equipment or your sink as any water contact can lead to a shock.
+Also, avoid children from using this equipment.

 Every kitchen has cupboards and drawers so use them to put away sharp utensils such as forks, knives etc. If using a stand make ensure they are placed upside down.

 Never let the drawers or cupboards clutter up.
 Keeping it organized will not only provide more space but ensure you do not cut yourself with a blade or fork when reaching for a spoon.